Symbol (programming): PostScript

 In PostScript, references to name objects can be either literal or executable, influencing the behaviour of the interpreter when encountering them.
 The cvx and cvl operators can be used to convert between the two forms.
 When names are constructed from strings by means of the cvn operator, the set of allowed characters is unrestricted.

 Prolog

-In Prolog, symbols (or atoms) are the primary primitive data types, similar to numbers.
-The exact notation may differ in different Prolog's dialects.
+In Prolog, symbols (or atoms) are the main primitive data types, similar to numbers.
+The exact notation may differ in different Prolog dialects.
 However, it is always quite simple (no quotations or special beginning characters are necessary).

-Contrary to other languages, it is possible to give symbols some meaning by creating some Prolog's facts and/or rules.
+Contrary to many other languages, it is possible to give symbols a meaning by creating some Prolog facts and/or rules.

 Examples

 The following example demonstrates two facts (describing what father is) and one rule (describing the meaning of sibling).
 These three sentences use symbols (father, zeus, hermes, perseus and sibling) and some abstract variables (X, Y and Z).
-The mother relationship has been omitted for clarity.
+The mother relationship is omitted for clarity.